awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 You can also replicate with an Amazon RDS MySQL DB instance or Aurora MySQL DB cluster in another AWS Region\.
 When you're performing replication across AWS regions, ensure that your DB clusters and DB instances are publicly accessible\.
 Aurora MySQL DB clusters must be part of a public subnet in your VPC\.

 **Warning**
 When you replicate between Aurora MySQL and MySQL, you must ensure that you use only InnoDB tables\.
-If you have MyISAM tables that you want to replicate, then you can convert them to InnoDB prior to setting up replication, with the following command:
+If you have MyISAM tables that you want to replicate, then you can convert them to InnoDB before setting up replication with the following command\.

 ```
 alter table <schema>.<table_name> engine=innodb, algorithm=copy;